adeshpande3/Machine-Learning-Links-And-Lessons-Learned/README.md

 ## Deep Learning Frameworks

 * [Keras](https://keras.io/) - My friend and I have a joke where we say that you’ll have a greater number of lines in your code just doing Keras imports, compared to the actual code because the functions are so incredibly high level.
 Like seriously.
 You could load a pretrained network and finetune it on your own task in like 6 lines.
 It’s incredible.
 This is definitely the framework I use for hackathons and when I’m in a time crunch, but I think if you really really want to learn ML and DL, relying on Keras’s nice API might not be the best call.
-* [Tensorflow](https://www.tensorflow.org/) - Honestly I think it has the steepest learning curve
+* [Tensorflow](https://www.tensorflow.org/) - This is my go-to deep library nowdays.
+Honestly I think it has the steepest learning curve because it takes quite a while to get comfortable with the ideas of Tensorflow variables, placeholders, and building/executing graphs.
+One of the big plus sides to Tensorflow is the number of Github and Stackoverflow help you can get.
+You can find the answer to almost any error you get in Tensorflow because someone has likely run into it before.
+I think that's hugely helpful.
 * [Torch](http://torch.ch/) - 2015 was definitely the year of Torch, but unless you really want to learn Lua, PyTorch is probably the way to go now.
 However, there’s a lot of good documentation and tutorials associated with Torch, so that’s a good upside.
 * [PyTorch](http://pytorch.org/) - My other friend and I have this joke where we say that if you’re running into a bug in PyTorch, you could probably read the entirety of PyTorch’s documentation in less than 2 hours and you still wouldn’t find your answer LOL.
 But honestly, so many AI researchers have been raving about it, so it’s definitely worth giving it a shot even though it’s still pretty young.
 I think Tensorflow and PyTorch will be the 2 frameworks that will start to take over the DL framework space.
 * [Caffe](http://caffe.berkeleyvision.org/) and [Caffe2](https://caffe2.ai/) - Never played around with Caffe, but this was one of the first deep learning libraries out there.
 Caffe2 is notable because it's the production framework that Facebook uses to serve its models.
 [According to Soumith Chintala](https://www.oreilly.com/ideas/why-ai-and-machine-learning-researchers-are-beginning-to-embrace-pytorch), researchers at Facebook will try out new models and research ideas using PyTorch and will deploy using Caffe2.